Carokyp/Doux-Matin/README.md

 The scope feature is kept simple.
 Below is a list of the leading features for this website.

 #### In scope Features:
-* Home page that shows the users what the website is about
+* Home page that shows the users what the website is about.
-* Two different menus that intuitively open a new page in the browser
+* Two different menus that intuitively open a new page in the browser.
 * Booking page where users can easily reserve a table and include any special requests or notes with their reservation.
 * Confirmation page that thanks users, informs them their reservation has been received, assures them someone will be in touch soon, and provides an option to return to the homepage.
 * About page that provides users with the story of the business, details about the ingredients used, and an overview of the company’s mission.